cloudflare/authr/README.md

 an example of this internally at Cloudflare is in a administrative service. by having this permissions defined in JSON, we can simply transfer all the rules down to the front-end (in JavaScript) and allow the front-end to hide/show certain functionality *based* on the permission of whoever is logged in.

-when you can have the front-end and the back-end of a service seamlessy agreeing with each other on access-control by only updating a single rule, once, it can lead to much easier maintainability.
+when you can have the front-end and the back-end of a service seamlessly agreeing with each other on access-control by only updating a single rule, once, it can lead to much easier maintainability.

 ## todo